 The lithology of the area with various structures present was studied using metre rule to measure the thickness of the lithologies and geological compass to denote the strike, dip and azimuth of the structures (figure I).
 Eight soil samples were taking on across the gully profiles and used in determining the geotechnical and geochemical influence of soil on formation and expansion of gully erosions and other 15 points offsite using hand trowel for a depth 50cm to generate the erodibility map of the area.

-Geotechnical investigation included sieve analysis, Attergerg limts and permeability using standard procedures (BS 1981, ASTM 1979) while the geochemical involved organic matter, pH and temperature carried out at the civil Engineering laboratory of the Federal University of Technology, Minna.
+Geotechnical investigation included sieve analysis, Attergerg limits and permeability using standard procedures (BS 1981, ASTM 1979) while the geochemical involved organic matter, pH and temperature carried out at the civil Engineering laboratory of the Federal University of Technology, Minna.
 D10 = grain size value at 10% passing, D30 = grain size value at 30% passing, D60 = grain size value at 60% passing was used to calculate Cc and Cu with the following formulae (equation 1 & 2)

 Cu = D60D10………………………………………………………1